madanyc/workfront-learn.en/help/manage-work/projects/understand-basic-project-creation.md

 >[!VIDEO](https://video.tv.adobe.com/v/335082/?quality=12)

-Get your [!DNL Adobe Workfront] projects up and running quickly by using a project template.
+Get your [!DNL  ] projects up and running quickly by using a project template.
 Then plan your project by focusing first on these five fields:

 1. Tasks
 1. Duration